cyberbiont/vscode-profiles/README.md

 ## Extension Settings

+### initialProfile

+Profile name that will be turned on automatically on workspace load.
+Use it only in workspace settings (in your project's .vscode/settings.json).

-### autoSwitchToWorkspaceProfile
+### autoSwitchToInitialProfile

 _default: true_
 If you have `profile` option in your workspace settings (.vscode/setting.json) this profile will be automatically activated, when you open this workspace.
-Be aware however, that opening a project with a bound profile will engage that profile for **all** already open projects (you cannot simultaneously have two open projects each with different profile)
+Be aware however, that opening a project with a bound profile will engage that profile for **all** already open projects (you cannot simultaneously have two open projects each with different profile).

-### workspaceProfile
+### autoSwitchToCreatedProfile

-Profile name that will be turned on automatically on workspace load.
-Use it only in workspace settings (in your project's .vscode/settings.json)
+_default: false_
+Automatically switch to newly created profile.

 ### warnAboutNoSettings

 _default: true_
 Show warning message when activating profile that has no associated SettingsCycle command / settings block.